 Neck Injury Process, Clues To Damaged Soft Tissues, Their Pain Patterns And Healing

-In general, injuries involving soft tissues, are similar to a cut on your finger.
+In general, injuries involving soft tissues like muscles are similar to a cut in your finger.
 When a tissue, such as a muscle, is involved in a neck injury, it tears and bleeds.
 When the bleeding stops a scab is formed.
 After the scab falls off a scar is left.
 Scar tissue is weaker, less elastic and more pain sensitive than normal tissue.

 Vision Problems & Neck Injury

 Symptoms of visual problems are sometimes noted with neck pain.
 This is more so when pain is a result from neck injury.
-In study published in a January, 2014 article of the Manual Therapy Journal, the authors noted a higher rate of visual disturbances with those suffering neck pain, especially those with suffering a neck injury.
+A 2014 study in Manual Therapy Journal, the authors noted a higher rate of visual disturbances with those suffering neck pain, especially those with suffering a neck injury.
 The visual problems that causing the most trouble were difficulty in concentration when reading, visual fatigue or eyes getting tired, problems with the ability to judge distances and light sensitivity.
+This is addressed with comprehensive neck stabilization program.

 Healing A Neck Injury